Admission | Certification of Finances | Transcripts

 Mills College is authorized under federal law to enroll nonimmigrant students and encourages applications from graduates of colleges and universities abroad that have the equivalent of a regionally accredited four-year US bachelor's degree, and international students who have graduated from US universities.
 Admission of international students is highly competitive and is based on a close examination of a variety of credentials.

-International applicants must submit the same application materials as American applicants.
-In addition, international applicants are required to submit additional supporting materials; see below.
+International applicants must submit the same application materials as American applicants as well as the following supporting materials.

+The Certificate of Finances form and official supporting bank documents must be submitted prior to enrollment.
+Per US government regulations, an international applicant should have sufficient funds for two years of tuition, fees, and living expenses in the United States.
+Original documents may be mailed or emailed to Mills College’s Office of Graduate Admissions as scanned copies.
+Faxes are not accepted.
 International applicants should be aware that financial assistance is very limited.
 Even applicants who receive financial aid must be prepared to contribute significantly to the cost of their education.
-Failure to pay outstanding fees prevents students from registering for classes and endangers maintaining valid visa status.
+Failure to pay outstanding fees prevents students from registering for classes and endangers their valid nonimmigrant student status.

-Most programs require a minimum of 550 on the paper-based test, 80 for the internet-based exam, or an IELTS overall band-score of 6.0 or higher.
+Most programs require a minimum of 550 on the paper-based test, 80 for the internet-based exam, or an IELTS overall band-score of 6.5 or higher.
 Graduate programs in English require minimum TOEFL scores of 600 on the paper-based test, 100 for the Internet-based exam, or an IELTS overall band-score of 7.0 or greater.
+If, after the accepted applicant arrives, it appears that further help in language is needed, a tutor's services may have to be obtained through our multi-lingual services department, or externally at the applicant's expense.

 To learn more, please visit the ELS Language Center.

 The I-20 form will allow international applicants to apply for an F-1 student visa to study in the United States.
-Applicant students should make an appointment at their nearest U.S. consulate in their country and take the I-20 form, their passport, proof of their financial ability, proof of payment of SEVIS fee, and copies of their educational records to their appointment.
+Students should make an appointment at the nearest US consulate in their country and take the I-20 form, their passport, proof of their financial ability, proof of payment of the SEVIS fee, English proficiency test score reports, and their Mills College acceptance letter to their appointment.
 Upon consulate approval, an official at the consulate will affix an F-1 visa inside the passport.
 Together with the I-20 form, this student visa will enable the student to enter the United States.

 The College advises international applicants to communicate clearly with the US Consulate or Embassy in their country to receive the most accurate information and guidance in seeking opportunities for study abroad.

-If international students plan to live on campus, the College recommends they apply for on-campus housing early.
-If international students plan to live off campus, the Office of Graduate Admission advises them to research commuting options and neighborhoods.
+If international students plan to live on campus, the College recommends they apply for on-campus housing as early as possible.
+If international students plan to live off campus, students may contact the Office of Graduate Admissions for additional information and should conduct personal research on commuting and neighborhood options.